PeppeL-G/course-material/src/lectures/json-web-tokens/README.md

 ---

 # JSON Web Tokens
 So how do we implement access tokens?
-Well, we could implement them as JSON Web tokens.
+Well, we can implement them as JSON Web Tokens, let's take a look at how they work!

 <iframe width="560" height="314" src="https://www.youtube.com/embed/mj8Ol51cmgg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>